Latest Flex Office Market Insights: London Flexible Office Space Report - January 2024

-|Prices and availability effective Dec 31, 2021|
+|Prices and availability effective December 31, 2023

 So, here’s what we’ve looked at:

 For any type of office, whether in a converted warehouse or a premium office building, location often dictates the price.
-When we dive into the data, key suburbs in Central and West London are by far the most expensive areas in the UK to rent office space, with Manchester, Birmingham and Glasgow in Scotland being far more economical.
+When we dive into the data, key suburbs in Central and West London are by far the most expensive areas in the UK to rent office space, with Manchester, Birmingham, and Glasgow in Scotland being far more economical.
 If budgets are tight as they are for many startups and may well be for many other companies as they return to the office post-pandemic there are plenty of locations on the fringes of London to save thousands per month.

-With the explosion of the startup ecosystem and the coinciding growth of coworking and serviced offices, flexible terms became popular for many small businesses who didn’t have the budget to commit to long-term leases.
+With the explosion of the startup ecosystem and the coinciding growth of coworking and serviced offices, flexible terms became popular for many small businesses that didn’t have the budget to commit to long-term leases.
 Today, businesses of any size, from one to a hundred-plus staff have the option to sign more flexible agreements for a year at a time.
-This means that now, for the first time, the duration of tenancy commitment can match the certainty each business has about its plans and fit their immediate need with room to grow, resize or even relocate as required.
+This means that now, for the first time, the duration of tenancy commitment can match the certainty each business has about its plans and fit its immediate need with room to grow, resize or even relocate as required.
 For those businesses facing too much uncertainty and risk, there are even month-to-month agreements available for both coworking operators and traditional businesses who have spare office space to rent.

 Though many coworking operators have rates specifically for a single desk in an open plan space available, these generally represent less than 10% of the available spaces.
 Private and customised offices make up the vast majority of Flex space rented.
 These private offices typically share communal facilities such as meeting rooms, bathrooms, and kitchen areas but are self-contained and fully serviced.

 For traditional office leasing, rent is calculated based on the annualised price per square foot and multiplied by the size of the space to give a net annual rent.
 On top of the rent, there are also outgoings and land tax which must also be paid by the tenant.
-For a 1500 sq ft unit with a £70 net rent, the monthly rent for an office near Liverpool Street Station comes out to £8,750 per month (1500 x £70 / 12 + VAT), on top of which are outgoings for building management, electricity, Internet, etc, which are not always fixed.
+For a 1500 sq ft unit with a £75 net rent, the monthly rent for an office near Liverpool Street Station comes out to £9,375 per month (1500 x £75 / 12 + VAT), on top of which are outgoings for building management, electricity, Internet, etc, which are not always fixed.

-It’s important to note that a traditional office rent does not cover the fit-out, desks, or any amenities you want to offer your staff.
+It’s important to note that traditional office rent does not cover the fit-out, desks, or any amenities you want to offer your staff.
 In addition, you may be paying for excess space that you don’t need.
 Whereas a flexible office space gives you the opportunity to only pay for what you need and numerous amenities that would otherwise not be economical or feasible in a small traditional office setting.

-The cost of office space varies by location, amenities, proximity to transport, terms and economic factors.
+The cost of office space varies by location, amenities, proximity to transport, terms, and economic factors.
 So when looking at the cost of office space it’s important to look regionally to get a better sense of what you might be paying in your location.

 Typically, the cost of office space for a smaller team is cheaper for teams under 25, though this will vary by city depending on the number of spaces available.
-The higher price range for a 50+ office is a reflection that it may encompass one or more entire floors with private meeting rooms, kitchens, and even amenties such as private elevator access.
+The higher price range for a 50+ office is a reflection that it may encompass one or more entire floors with private meeting rooms, kitchens, and even amenities such as private elevator access.

 The data presented throughout this document is based on the median prices available for 1-4, 5-10, 11-15, 16-25, 26-50 & 50+ private offices available in locations around the UK.
-While the prices for most large cities will encompass hundreds of options for each office size, smaller cities such as the Edinburgh may have fewer options available depending on the number of operators and little or no options available for some of the larger office sizes.
+While the prices for most large cities will encompass hundreds of options for each office size, smaller cities such as Edinburgh may have fewer options available depending on the number of operators and little or no options available for some of the larger office sizes.

-At a city level, Greater London accounts for over 70% of the flexible office space in the UK, with Manchester and Birmingham respectively the largest centres outside London.
+At a city level, Greater London accounts for over 70% of the flexible office space in the UK, with Manchester and Birmingham respectively the largest centers outside London.
 Leeds follows, with Sussex and Berkshire not far behind and growing fast.

 When it comes to price, London is the most expensive per person per month for private office space, boosted by the amount and rates found in Central and West London.

-The median price to rent a desk in the UK is £270 per person per month as of December 31, 2021.
+The median price to rent a desk in the UK is £270 per person per month as of December 31, 2023.